glauconeto/course_flask/README.md

-# curso_flask
-A full course made with Python and Flask, the all project wasn't made by me, was made by [Bruno Rocha](https://github.com/rochacbruno)
+A full course made with Python and Flask, the all project wasn't made by me, was made by [Bruno Rocha](https://github.com/codeshow/curso-flask)